THE CANBERRA NORTH BOWLING AND ACT RUGBY UNION CLUB

-1.1 The Bowls Management Committee (BMC) shall comprise six members, elected by, and from the Bowling Members, plus a nominee from each of the men and women Selectors together with a Greens representative.
+The Bowls Management Committee (BMC) shall comprise eight members, elected by and from the Bowling Members.

 The Board may appoint one of its Directors to the BMC (additional to the eight members referred to above).

-- to confirm the minutes of the last annual Bowling Meeting and of any general bowling meeting held since that meeting;
+- to confirm the minutes of the last Annual Bowling Meeting;

 - to consider any changes to the bowls program, and